 A rich and deeply delicious pasta, worth every creamy, cheesy bite.
-This authentic Fettuccini Alfredo recipe is classic, authentic perfection — and takes minutes to make.
+This authentic fettuccine Alfredo recipe is classic perfection — and takes minutes to make.

-Fettuccini Alfredo originated as a simple, common dish of pasta with butter and Parmigiano cheese, which Rome restaurant owner Alfredo de Lelio prepared for his pregnant wife.
+The original fettuccine Alfredo recipe originated as a simple, common dish of pasta with butter and Parmigiano cheese, which Rome restaurant owner Alfredo de Lelio prepared for his pregnant wife.
 His wife suffered from serious morning sickness and could not eat much during her pregnancy.

 Alfredo de Lelio served the simple butter and cheese pasta with whatever pasta was around in the restaurant that day.
 But one day, in 1927, the American silent film actors Douglas Fairbanks and Mary Pickford, on honeymoon, came to eat at the restaurant.

-Fettuccini happened to be the pasta of the day when Alfredo served the couple served the butter and cheese pasta.
+Fettuccine happened to be the pasta of the day when Alfredo served the couple served the butter and cheese pasta.
 They loved it so much that they spread the word back in Hollywood, and sent Alfredo a gift of two engraved, personalized golden spoons.
-Eventually, fettuccini Alfredo made its way stateside and evolved into a recipe with cream.
+Eventually, fettuccine Alfredo made its way stateside and evolved into a recipe with cream.

-Why Is Fettuccini Alfredo Unhealthy?
+Why Is Fettuccine Alfredo Unhealthy?
 (The Inevitable Question)

-One might expect the answer to, “Is fettuccini Alfredo healthy?” to be a solid no. After all, fettuccini Alfredo was dubbed a “heart attack on a plate” by C.S.P.I.
+Sigh.
+One might expect the answer to, “Is fettuccine Alfredo healthy?” to be a solid no. After all, fettuccine Alfredo was dubbed a “heart attack on a plate” by C.S.P.I.